neatnik/omg.lol/info/Community/irc.md

 ### Getting Started

-To kick things off, visit your [Account Settings](https://home.omg.lol/account) page, scroll to the box that talks about IRC, select the address that you’d like to use as your username (or “nickname”/“nick” as they’re called on IRC), and then click the button. **You’ll then receive a password — don’t lose it!**
+To kick things off, visit your address's social.lol page and then click the "Create IRC Account" button. **You’ll then receive a password — don’t lose it!**

 ### Connecting